 Unlike many other writers and poets, Ibsen had a long and seemingly happy marriage to Suzannah Daae Thoresen.
-The two were married in 1858 and brought their only child into the world, a son whom they called Sigurd, the following year.
+The two were married in 1858 and the following year brought their only child into the world, a son whom they called Sigurd.

 Ibsen also had a son from an earlier relationship.
-He had fathered a child with a maid in 1846 while working as an apprentice; he provided some financial support for the boy, but Ibsen never met him.
+He had fathered a child with a maid in 1846 while working as an apprentice.
+Although he provided some financial support for the boy, Ibsen never actually met him.

 To Italy and Germany

-After the abuse he felt in Christiania, Ibsen left Norway in 1862, eventually settling in Italy for a short period.
-While he was there he wrote Brand, a five-act tragedy about a clergyman whose feverish devotion to his faith cost him his family and ultimately his life.
-This was the play that made him famous in Scandinavia.
-Two years later, Ibsen created one of his masterworks, Peer Gynt.
-A modern take on the Greek epics of old.
+After Ibsen’s struggles and economic downfall in Norway, which was felt heavily in Christiania, he left his homeland in 1862, eventually settling in Italy for a short period.
+While he was there he wrote Brand, a five-act tragedy about an idealist clergyman whose feverish devotion to his faith cost him his family and ultimately his life.

 In 1868, Ibsen moved on to Germany.
 During his time there, he saw his social drama The Pillars of Society first performed in Munich.
 The play helped launch his career and was soon followed up by one of his most renowned works, A Doll's House.